Peter Halley: Early life and education

 Halley was born and raised in New York City.
 He is the son of Janice Halley, a registered nurse of Polish ancestry, and Rudolph Halley, an attorney and politician of German-Austrian Jewish descent.
 In 1951, Rudolph "became an instant celebrity," as Halley has said, while serving as chief prosecutor for the United States Senate Special Committee to Investigate Crime in Interstate Commerce, also known as the Kefauver Committee (after Senator Estes Kefauver).
 "This series of hearings with various colorful mobsters was broadcast on television all over the country," Halley notes.
 Rudolph was also assistant counsel to the wartime Truman Committee, investigating fraud and waste in defense contracting.
-He served as president of the New York City Council from 1951 to 1953, and ran for New York City Mayor in 1953.
+He served as president of the New York City Council from 1951 to 1953, and unsuccessfully ran for New York City Mayor in 1953.
 He died soon after at the age of forty-three, when Halley was three years old.

 Other notable family members include Rudolph's first cousin Carl Solomon (1928–1993), to whom Allen Ginsberg dedicated his epic poem "Howl (for Carl Solomon)" in 1955.
-The Halleys are also related to Samuel Shipman (1884–1937), a well-known and colorful writer of Broadway comedies in the 1920s.
+Halley is also related to Samuel Shipman (1884–1937), a well-known and colorful writer of Broadway comedies in the 1920s.
 Halley's great aunt and uncle, Rose and A.A.
 Wyn, published Ace Comics from 1940 to 1956 and Ace Books from 1952 to 1973.
 Ace Books was an American publisher of science fiction that published William Burroughs's first novel, Junkie, in 1953, as well as the first novels by several prominent science-fiction writers including Philip K. Dick, Samuel R. Delany, and Ursula K. Le Guin.

-A precocious child, Peter started first grade at Manhattan's Hunter College Elementary School at the age of 6.
+A precocious child, Peter started first grade at Manhattan's Hunter College Elementary School at the age of 5.
 He later attended Phillips Academy in Andover, Massachusetts, a prep school known for its art museum and, at the time, innovative art program.
 While at Andover, Halley took an interest in various forms of media and became the programming director for the school's low-wattage radio station.
 It was also during this time that he began painting, making his first works in his great uncle Aaron's art studio.

 He received college acceptances with full scholarships from Brown, Harvard, and Yale, but chose to study at Yale because of their renowned art program.
 But, after his sophomore year, Halley was denied entry into the art major and decided to move to New Orleans, where he lived for one year.
 He returned to Yale the following year to study art history, and wrote his senior thesis on Henri Matisse before graduating in 1975.
 After graduation, Halley returned to New Orleans and, in 1976, enrolled in the University of New Orleans MFA program.
 He received his MFA in 1978 and lived in New Orleans until 1980 (also traveling to Mexico, Central America, Europe, and North Africa during this time).